 What are my interests?
 What major is right for me?
 What about my future career?

 If you are uncertain about your major and have questions about career planning, you are not alone.
-With the Exploratory Studies program, courses are available to help you reflect, evaluate, and identify a major and potential career.
-In the Exploratory Studies courses, students explore options by weighing pros and cons of majors and interest areas, and applying that knowledge to selecting a major.
-Exploratory Studies is the most common program chosen by SDSU first-year students, and a good fit if you are unsure of your major and career focus.
+Exploratory Studies program for Academic and Career Success (ACS) is the most common program chosen by SDSU first-year students, and a good fit if you are unsure of your major and career focus.
+With the Exploratory Studies program, courses are available to help you reflect, evaluate and identify a major and potential career.
+In the Exploratory Studies courses, students explore options by weighing pros and cons of majors and interest areas while applying that knowledge to select a major.

 The Exploratory Studies program offers a series of courses focused on academic and career success to assist students in acclimating to the university and finding a clear direction for their studies.
 Benefits of the academic and career success courses include:

-- Saving time and money by finding the right major early in your college career
+- Save time and money by finding the right major early in your college career

-- Raising awareness of yet to be discovered majors and careers
+- Raise awareness of yet to be discovered majors and careers

-- Utilizing career research resources to make an informed major/career decision based on your interests
+- Utilize career research resources to make an informed major/career decision based on your interests

-- Selecting a major by the end of the first year at SDSU (on average, 80-90% of Exploratory Studies students declare a major by the end of their first year)
+- Select a major by the end of the first year at SDSU (on average, 80-90% of Exploratory Studies students declare a major by the end of their first year)

-- Experiencing greater overall satisfaction with your college experience by focusing on a holistic approach to success
+- Experience greater overall satisfaction with your college experience by focusing on a holistic approach to success

-The Exploratory Studies program is designed to assist students with their transition to college, building a strong academic foundation, and creating and setting academic, career, and personal goals.
+The Exploratory Studies program is designed to: assist students with their transition to college, build a strong academic foundation, and create and set academic, career and personal goals.
 SDSU has identified five (5) Exploratory Studies tracks, which are listed below.
 When you apply to SDSU, select the track of your choice during the application process.
-Each track exposes you to specific insights about careers and opportunities within specific fields of study.
+Each track exposes you to distinctive insights about careers and opportunities within related fields of study.